juanga13/ai-course-practice/RAG_SETUP.md

 1. **"Missing API Key" errors**: Check that all environment variables are set correctly
 2. **Pinecone connection issues**: Verify your API key and environment
-3. **OpenAI rate limits**: Check your OpenAI account usage and billing
+3. **Google AI rate limits**: Check your Google AI Studio usage quotas
 4. **CLIP model loading**: The transformers.js library may take time to load models on first use

 ### Performance Notes